 Here’s how you can make it happen.

-To enable Gift Aid, log into your Donorbox dashboard and click on your Account section.
+To enable Gift Aid, log in to Donorbox and go to the Account section.

-In your Localization settings, you can choose to enable Gift Aid for your UK donors by checking this option.
+You can now choose to enable Gift Aid for your UK donors by checking this option.

 This can maximize your donations by 25% at no extra cost to your donors.